moinwiki/moin/docs/admin/install.rst

 from your mercurial moin2 working directory.
 You should not run this as an administrator or root user; use your standard user account::

- ./quickinstall  # for Linux or other POSIX OSes
- # or
- quickinstall.bat  # for Windows
+ python quickinstall.py

-This will use virtualenv to create a directory `env/` within the current directory, create a virtual environment for MoinMoin and then install moin2 including all dependencies into that directory.
+This will use virtualenv to create a directory `../venv-PROJECT-PYTHON/` (PROJECT is same as your current project directory, e.g. moin-2.0, PYTHON is the name of your python interpreter, e.g. python), create a virtual environment for MoinMoin and then install moin2 including all dependencies into that directory.

 `pip` will automatically fetch all dependencies from PyPI and install them, so this may take a while.
 It will also compile the translations (`*.po` files) to binary `*.mo` files.

 Please review the output of the quickinstall script, and check whether there were fatal errors.

-If you have a bad network connection that makes the downloads fail, you can try to do the steps in quickinstall manually.

 Further, the quickinstall script will create a `moin` script for your platform which you can use for starting the built-in server or invoke moin script commands.